Building a Robust Enterprise Network Requires Planning for Contingencies.

 c. provide verification (use the signed contracts you gathered in step 4 above).
 List your providers AS numbers.

 d.
-If this is a secondary AS for your organization, you’ll need to provide additional details as to why you need a new number.
+If this is a secondary autonomous systems for your organization, you’ll need to provide additional details as to why you need a new number.

 - ARIN will issue you a ticket number to track your application.
 Once this is approved you need to pay the registration fee.
 ARIN charges $500 USD to register each AS number.
 You will see an additional fee if you obtain IPv4 address space from ARIN as well.

 At Mosaic NetworX, we deliver solutions with unprecedented care.
-For more information about establishing your own ASN, you can contact us online or talk to a person at 800-688-3770 today!
+For more information about autonomous systems and establishing your own Autonomous System Number, contact Mosaic NetworX online or talk to a person at 1-800-688-3770 today!

 “Mosaic helped us get the best priced deal on an aggregate commit, while still keeping some flexibility in our carrier contracts, which was important to us.
 When we switched from static routing to using BGP, the Mosaic team was helpful at all stages of the process, and the migration went very smoothly.
 Mosaic has a helpful and technically proficient staff, and I have always had positive and technical communications with them.
 I highly recommend them.”